-Only the tip of the Statue of Liberty protrudes from an ice desert, Los Angeles lies in ruins, Pompeii is engulfed in smoke and fire, the luxury liner is drifting up the hull: the exhibition CATASTROPHE.
-What comes after the end? focuses on disaster films.
-The extinction of mankind, of life on Earth, the complete destruction of flora and fauna by a man-made or natural “catastrophe” – this scenario has fascinated filmmakers all over the world for decades and with them millions of moviegoers, who are thrilled again and again by the staged catastrophes.
-Visions of nuclear war, as in Stanley Kramer’s ON THE BEACH (US 1959), are part of the repertoire – alongside earthquakes (ZEMLETRYASENIE – EARTHQUAKE, AM 2016), volcanic eruptions (GLI ULTIMI GIORNI DI POMPEII, IT 1959) threats from outer space (DEEP IMPACT, Mimi Leder, US 1998) and, more recently, climate change-induced scenarios such as in THE DAY AFTER TOMORROW (Roland Emmerich, US 2004).
+Only the tip of the Statue of Liberty pokes out of an icy desert, Los Angeles lies in ruins, Pompeii is engulfed in smoke and fire, the luxury liner floats on its hull: the exhibition CATASTROPHE.
+What comes after the end? focuses on disaster movies.
+The extinction of mankind, of life on Earth, the complete destruction of flora and fauna by a man-made or natural “catastrophe” – this scenario has fascinated filmmakers all over the world for decades, and with them millions of moviegoers, who are thrilled by the staged disasters again and again.
+Visions of nuclear war, such as in Stanley Kramer’s ON THE BEACH (US 1959), are part of the repertoire – along with earthquakes (ZEMLETRYASENIE – EARTHQUAKE, AM 2016), volcanic eruptions (GLI ULTIMI GIORNI DI POMPEII, IT 1959), threats from outer space (DEEP IMPACT, Mimi Leder, US 1998) and, more recently, climate change scenarios such as in THE DAY AFTER TOMORROW (Roland Emmerich, US 2004).

 When the earth lies there as a ruin, when the sky has turned ashen gray and the sun has been extinguished:

 There is no one left to tell about it[…].

 That is why such visions of the future belong in the department of fiction: film, painting, literature.

 David Hugendick: Wir letzten Menschen (Us, the Last Humans), DIE ZEIT 21.7.2014